AppImage/type2-runtime/README.md

 This repository builds a statically linked runtime for type-2 AppImages in a [Alpine Linux](https://alpinelinux.org/) chroot with [musl libc](https://www.musl-libc.org/).

-## Static AppImage runtime
+## Notes for developers

-__PLEASE NOTE: Do NOT add additional external dependencies or files.
-Everything shall be implemented in one file,  `runtime.c`.__
+__Please note:__ This repository is meant to be extremely simple.

-__PLEASE NOTE: Do NOT add a complicated "build system" (like autotools, CMake,...) other than the existing simple Makefile and bash.__
+* Do NOT add additional external dependencies or files.
+Everything shall be implemented in one file. `runtime.c`

-## Building locally
+* Do NOT add a complicated "build system" (like autotools, CMake,...) other than the existing simple Makefile and bash

 Binaries are provided on GitHub Releases.
-Should you prefer to build locally or on GitHub Codespaces, the following will build the contents of this repository in an Alpine container:
+Should you need to build the runtime locally or on GitHub Codespaces, the following will build the contents of this repository in an Alpine container:

 ```
 export ARCHITECTURE=x86_64
-./chroot_build.sh
+./chroot_build.sh # Or execute the steps in it manually
 ```

-This whole process takes only a few seconds on GitHub Codespaces.
+This whole process takes only a few seconds, e.g., on GitHub Codespaces.